jiaye-W/pcsc-project/README.md

 3. Navigate to the project directory: `cd src/`
 4. Create a build directory: `mkdir cmake-build-debug`
 5. Build the project: `cmake --build .`
+6. Please make sure you have downloaded gnuplot before generating plots.

 ### How to see the doxygen documentation
 In the terminal, do: